 - Computer skills include: Microsoft Office - Word, Excel, PowerPoint

-- Access O*Net, click on “Find Occupations,” and type your job titles for tasks performed.
+- For help writing job descriptions, access O*Net, click on “Find Occupations,” and type your job titles for tasks performed and knowledge and skills utilized.

-job” if you held offices, had a lot of responsibility, or acquired knowledge in your
+work in which you had a lot of responsibility or acquired knowledge in your field

 Activities & Honors